cat _posts/2019-04-25-office-mal-en.md

 Detections: Kaspersky = HEUR:Trojan-Downloader.MSOffice.SLoad.gen

-This office document contains a macro and Microsoft Word warns us about it.
-The body of the document looks like this:
+The document contains a macro, and Microsoft Word warns the user about it.
+The document body looks like this:

 olevba is a script to parse OLE and OpenXML files such as MS Office documents (e.g. Word, Excel), to detect VBA Macros, extract their source code in clear text, and detect security-related patterns such as auto-executable macros, suspicious VBA keywords used by malware, anti-sandboxing and anti-virtualization techniques, and potential IOCs (IP addresses, URLs, executable filenames, etc).
 It also detects and decodes several common obfuscation methods including Hex encoding, StrReverse, Base64, Dridex, VBA expressions, and extracts IOCs from decoded strings.